-Dry soil mixing is a ground improvement technique that improves soft, high moisture clays, peats, and other weak soils, by mechanically mixing them with dry cementitious binder.

-Dry soil mixing is a ground improvement technique that improves soft, high moisture clays, peats, and other weak soils, by mechanically mixing them with dry cementitious binder to create soilcrete.
+Dry soil mixing is a ground improvement technique that improves soft, high-moisture clays, peats, and other weak soils, by mechanically mixing them with a dry cementitious binder to create soilcrete.

 To construct columns, a high-speed drill advances into the ground a drill rod with radial mixing paddles near the bottom of the drill string.
 During penetration, the tool shears the soils to prepare them for mixing.
-After the tool reaches the design depth, the binder is pumped pneumatically through the drill steel to the tool, where it is mixed with the soil as the tool is withdrawn.
+After the tool reaches the design depth, the binder is pumped pneumatically through the drill steel to the tool and mixed with the soil as the tool is withdrawn.

-Dry soil mixing is best for soils with moisture contents greater than 60 percent and near the liquid limit.
+This method is best for soils with moisture contents greater than 60 percent and near the liquid limit.
 Soft cohesive soils, including organics, are usually targeted as other soil types can often be treated more economically with other techniques.
 Soils vary widely in their ability to be mixed, depending on the soil type, strength, water content, plasticity, stratigraphy, and texture.
-Organic soil and peats can often be stabilized, but laboratory testing is always recommended prior to design.
-With dry soil mixing, treatment is possible to depths up to 60 feet.
-Obstructions are sometimes pre-drilled ahead of the soil mixing process.
+Organic soil and peats can often be stabilized, but laboratory testing is always recommended before design.
+Treatment is possible to depths up to 60 feet.
+Obstructions are sometimes pre-drilled ahead of column construction.

-Mass dry soil mixing
+Mass soil mixing